learn-co-curriculum/dsc-building-an-svm-from-scratch-lab/README.md

 ## Build a Max Margin classifier

 Since you are aiming to maximize the margin between the decision boundary and the support vectors, creating a support vector machine boils down to solving a convex optimization problem.
-As such, you can use the the Python library `cvxpy` to do so.
+As such, you can use the Python library `cvxpy` to do so.
 More information can be found [here](http://www.cvxpy.org/).

 You may have not used `cvxpy` before, so make sure it is installed on your local computer using `pip install cvxpy`.

 The four important commands to be used here are:

-- `cp.Variable()` where you either don't include antything between `()` or, if the variable is an array with multiple elements, the number of elements.
+- `cp.Variable()` where you either don't include anything between `()` or, if the variable is an array with multiple elements, the number of elements.
-- `cp.Minimize()` or `cp.Maximize()`, with between the parentheses the element to be maximized.
+- `cp.Minimize()` or `cp.Maximize()`, with the element to be maximized passed in as a paramater.
-- `cp.Problem(objective, constraints)`, the objective is generally a stored minimization or maximization objective, the constraints are listed constraints.
+- `cp.Problem(objective, constraints)`, the objective is generally a stored minimization or maximization objective, and the constraints are listed constraints.
 Constraints can be added by a "+" sign.
 - Next, you should store your `cp.Problem` in an object and use `object.solve()` to solve the optimization problem.

 Recall that we're trying to solve this problem: